Selection committees

 François

 He has directed Michel Galabru, Daniel Prévost, Bruno Solo, Armelle, Jean-Pierre Castaldi, Jonas Bloquet, Isabelle de Hertogh and Sébastien Cauet in various short films.
-His cast includes Benoît Poelvoorde, Karin Viard, Gérard Lanvin, Carole Bouquet, Lambert Wilson and Gérard Darmon, Valérie Lemercier, Dany Boon, Nathalie Baye, Franck Dubosc, Jean-Claude Van Damme, Josiane Balasko, André Dussollier, Christian Clavier, Michèle Laroque and Thierry Lhermitte, among others, at each edition of the Liège International Comedy Film Festival, of which he is general delegate.
+He has brought together Benoît Poelvoorde, Karin Viard, Gérard Lanvin, Carole Bouquet, Lambert Wilson, Jean Reno, Valérie Lemercier, Dany Boon, Nathalie Baye, Franck Dubosc, Jean-Claude Van Damme, Josiane Balasko, André Dussollier, Christian Clavier, Michèle Laroque and Thierry Lhermitte, among others, at the Liège International Comedy Film Festival, of which he is general delegate.
 Adrien François talks cinema, sleeps cinema, lives cinema, and judges a film “on the quality of the emotions it provokes”.

 What does comedy mean to you?